runekaagaard/snowscript/README.rst

 Return
 ------

-Both if and switch statements can be used as a expression.
+Both if and switch statements can be used as an expression.

 snowscript::